UPDATED - originally published on October 3, 2017

-DiSARM (Disease Surveillance and Risk Monitoring) – developed and refined continuously by UCSF researchers – could be the technological closer to make Swaziland finally malaria-free.
+DiSARM (Disease Surveillance and Risk Monitoring) – developed and refined continuously by UCSF researchers – could be the technological closer to make eliminating countries finally malaria-free.

-On the ground, health workers in remote villages go house to house to track every case of malaria and collect a GPS point with the precise infection locations.
-DiSARM combines that data with satellite imagery – collected and sorted by scientists using Google Earth Engine – of condition such as rainfall, temperature, vegetation, water proximity and elevation, all of which affect mosquito breeding and parasite growth.
+In malaria-eliminating countries, health workers in remote villages typically go house to house to track every case of malaria and collect a GPS point with the precise infection locations.
+DiSARM combines that data with satellite imagery – collected and sorted by scientists using Google Earth Engine – of conditions such as rainfall, temperature, vegetation, water proximity and elevation, all of which affect mosquito breeding and parasite growth.

 “It produces ‘risk maps’ for health programs which must decide how best to use scarce resources immediately and in the future,” explained Hugh Sturrock, PhD, assistant professor of epidemiology and biostatistics, who leads the DiSARM project for the UCSF Global Health Group’s Malaria Elimination Initiative.

-These highly precise risk maps are critical in Swaziland, as it closes to zero malaria cases.
+These highly precise risk maps are critical in malaria-eliminating countries, as they get close to zero cases.
 “Often, countries make the mistake of cutting their efforts too soon,” he said.
 “Malaria can rebound quickly.
 But with these maps, health workers will be alerted and know when and where to target their resources until the disease is totally eliminated.”

 If a malaria case is pinpointed in a low and wet area, for example, the map can steer surveillance workers to other areas with similar geographic and environmental conditions.

-UCSF researchers have even developed a mobile application for field teams with locations of buildings they need to target on an offline map.
-They also can use the app to collect data even when they don’t have connectivity in remote areas, said Sturrock.
+DiSARM is also accessible on mobile devices so that field teams can see locations of buildings they need to target using offline maps.
+They also can use the app to collect data even when they don’t have connectivity in remote areas, said Sturrock

-DiSARM also is being tested in Zimbabwe, which, too, has achieved a sharp decline in malaria – a 74 percent drop in cases from 2005 to 2015.
-Similar to projects in Swaziland, DiSARM supports indoor residual spraying efforts in two Zimbabwe provinces – Matabeleland South and North – that are on the cusp of malaria elimination.
+For example, in Zimbabwe, which has achieved a sharp decline in malaria – a 74 percent drop in cases from 2005 to 2015 – DiSARM supports indoor residual spraying efforts in two provinces – Matabeleland South and North – that are on the cusp of malaria elimination.